• Skip to main content

 There are basic controls for volume, tone, and one 3-way pickup switch, just like you’d find on 6-string guitars with two humbuckers, making it a rather unique bass.

-It’s a decent bass that becomes great when you factor in the price.
-It’s especially useful for classic rock and hard rock settings.
+This great instrument especially useful for classic rock and hard rock settings.
 Read more about it in our detailed review of the Gretsch G2220.

 Best Short-Scale Bass Guitar: Ibanez GSRM20